-Surgeons' Hall houses one of the largest and most historic collections of surgical pathology in the World.
-Developed as a teaching museum for students of medicine, its fascinating collections, including bone and tissue specimens, artefacts and works of art, have also been open to the public since 1832, making it Scotland’s oldest museum.
+Surgeons' Hall Museum is home to one of the largest and most historic collections of surgical pathology in the World.
+Originally developed as a teaching museum for students of medicine, its fascinating collections, including bone and tissue specimens, artefacts and works of art, have also been open to the public since 1832, making it Scotland’s oldest museum.